Dolibarr/dolibarr-docker/README.md

             - /home/dolibarr_custom:/var/www/html/custom
 ```

-Then build and run all services (-d is to run in background)
+Then build and run all services (-d is to run in background).

 `sudo docker-compose up -d`

+If the "docker-compose" command is not available, you can replace it with the command "docker compose".

 You can check the web and the mariadb containers are up and see logs with